neoocm/PlatformStories.github.io/_posts/2016-11-10-building-detection.md

 detect swimming pools in a suburban environment in Australia, and on WorldView-2 and GeoEye-1 imagery to detect buildings in the Nigerian desert.

 It takes about 10 hours to train the model for 75 epochs on 4 strips, on a g2.2xlarge AWS instance.
 The trained model can classify approximately 200000 chips, i.e., a little over 3000 km2, per hour on the same instance type.
 For the purpose of this demo, we deployed the trained model on 7 strips.
-We ran another experiment with 72 strips which is roughly 3 million chips and a total area of 450000 km2.
+We ran another experiment with 72 strips which is roughly 3 million chips and a total area of around 40000 km2.
 It took a little less than 2 hours to complete this experiment.
 Due to the inherent parallelization offered by GBDX, this time is dictated by the size of the largest strip.
 Going from 7 to 72 strips is simply a matter of adding more catalog ids to the 'for' loop in our Python script.